Former Allscripts CEO Glen Tullman: The future of innovation is patient empowerment not EHRs

 Q: In which case, what’s next for Livongo?

-A: We’re going to release a cellular-enabled blood pressure monitor so we have hypertension data and give people real-time feedback outside the doctor’s office because 24 percent of people on meds actually white coat hypertension instead of high blood pressure.
+A: We’re going to release a cellular-enabled blood pressure monitor so we have hypertension data and give people real-time feedback outside the doctor’s office because 24 percent of people on meds actually have white coat hypertension instead of high blood pressure.
 Imagine if we could get them to check their blood pressure at home versus in the doctor’s office?
 It’s available now but the official release will happen at Health 2.0.

 Q: And what about the broader industry, not just Livongo?